 You can use the right-hand toolbar to add your design elements:

-To add a background image to your proposal, click the images tool.
+To add a background image to your proposal, click images.
 Then, click and drag the image from your library into the proposal.

 PRO-TIP: If you’re sending this sell sheet online, try using a GIF image to make your proposal stand out.